 Prof. Elizabeth de Lange has been trained as a chemist, with a specialization in Biophysical Chemistry (Groningen University, The Netherlands).
 She obtained her PhD in Pharmacology (Leiden Academic Center for Drug Research (LACDR), Leiden University, The Netherlands).
-She was appointed Assistant Professor at LACDR in 2004, and Associate professor in 2013.
 She currently is the Principal Investigator on Predictive Pharmacology in the Division of Systems Biomedicine & Pharmacology at the LACDR.
 Her aim is to adequately predict human drug effects using predictive pharmacological (translational) approaches.

 Prof. Elizabeth de Lange (PhD) is staff member at the Division of Pharmacology of the Leiden Academic Center for Drug Research (LACDR).

 Prof. de Lange’s ultimate aim is to contribute to the scientific basis for interspecies extrapolation and prediction of human drug effects by translational model development on the basis of preclinical data.Such is currently still difficult because of conditional variability in rate and extent of the factors that contribute to the pharmacokinetics (PK)- pharmacodynamics (PD) relationship of a drug.